lbowles/Personal-Website-V2/portfolio/src/posts/status-of-onset-carbon.md

 <https://offset.onsetcarbon.com/offset>

-## A Carbon Market That Needs Improvement
+## A carbon market that needs improvement

 Now this leads me to a more controversial segment, and it's one topic that I never expected to be writing about when I got into this space.
 The premise of carbon credits themselves makes perfect sense to me.
 You as a consumer or company produce X amount of C02, you purchase a carbon credit that represents X amount of C02 and use it to offset your emissions, X-X=0.
 But here's the problem, your assumption may be that the credit represents X amount of C02 that has been "removed" from the atmosphere in order for that equation to make sense, but that's not always the case.
 Not all carbon credits are made the same and according to The Berkeley Carbon Trading Project, only around 6% of the carbon credits issued in 2021 can be classified as “removal” credits.
 Some of the common removal methodologies are: